shakes76/PatternAnalysis-2023/recognition/OASIS-Style-GAN2-s4696807/README.md

 ### Style Vector Noise of 5
 ![Epoch1/w5](assets/generated_samples/epoch0/w5/img_0.png)

-As shown above in the training images, after one run through the dataset the generator and discriminator models are beginning to understand the general shape of the brain images.
-However, it is clear that the generator model is still learning that the images are black and white as opposed to color.
-In later epoch it quickly learns this and all of the images are returned black and white.
+In the training images captured above after a single epoch, the generator and discriminator models are just starting to grasp the fundamental structure of the brain images.
+However, at this early stage, the generator model is yet to fully recognise that the images are supposed to be in black and white, as it initially generates them in color.
+Subsequent epochs will likely see a rapid adjustment as the generator learns to produce black and white images.

 ## Generated Images after 20 Epochs